Table of Contents

 Upon admission, the new partner shares in profits/losses as per the LLP Agreement and assumes liabilities accordingly.

-4. Removal or Resignation of a Partner in an LLP
+4. Resignation OR REMOVAL of Partner in LLP

 A partner may exit an LLP either by voluntary resignation, by agreement, or due to legal/statutory reasons.